syamdanda/blockchainDemo/README.md

 # blockchainDemo
-Demonstrating simple blockchain using JavaScript.
+Demonstrating simple usecase for blockchain using JavaScript.

  ## Scenario:
 <p>